Sequoia High School (Redwood City, California)

-Sequoia High School (established in 1895) is a high school in downtown Redwood City, California, United States.
+Sequoia High School (established in 1895) is a public high school in downtown Redwood City, California, United States.
 Today, it is one of the few schools to offer the International Baccalaureate (IB) Diploma Programme within the San Francisco Bay Area.

 About

 Sequoia High School is part of the Sequoia Union High School District.
 Most students attend middle school at Clifford School, Kennedy Middle School, McKinley Institute of Technology, or North Star Academy in Redwood City, or Central Middle School in San Carlos.
 The school maintains a vast array of clubs, extracurricular activities, and sports teams, in addition to a student newspaper, Yearbook team, and student government program.

 The school grounds, located on 35 acres, include a Japanese Tea Garden which was built in 1929 by students, the performing arts venue Carrington Hall, and a number of historical trees, including the Giant Sequoia, Monkey-puzzle tree, Australian Tea tree, Ginkgo biloba trees, Cork Oak tree and many others.
 Classrooms are spread out among five main wings, including the newest "M" (music) wing, completed in 2018.